-Now let's move all the MP3/WAV files into the new folder "001-Language-English".
+Now let's move all the English-KJV MP3 files into the new folder "001-Language-English".
+And we'll also move all the Spanish-NT MP3 files to the new folder "002-Language-Spanish".
 There are several ways to do this.
 Use the method you are most comfortable with.

-- Highlight all the MP3/WAV files, right-click and choose "Cut", open the "001-Language-English" folder, right-click and choose "Paste". - Highlight all the MP3/WAV files and then "drag" them to the "001-Language-English" folder and "drop" them.
+- Highlight the relevant MP3 files, right-click and choose "Cut", open the appropriate Language folder, right-click and choose "Paste". - Highlight the relevant MP3 files, "drag" them to the appropriate Language folder and "drop" them.

-The MegaVoice folder will now contain only the "001-Language-English" folder.
+The MegaVoice folder will now contain only the two Language folders.